 “Professional grooming every 4-6 weeks is a good way to keep shedding at a minimum and to avoid a mess at home; groomers have all the proper tools and specialty shampoos for shedding dogs,” says Rozanski.

 “Bathing at home can be fun, but if the dog is not rinsed or dried properly, or if the wrong shampoo is used, a skin condition can occur.
 Also, the pH balance for a dog is different than a person, so only dog shampoos should be used,” added Rozanski.

 Keeping Your Home Clean of Pet Hair

-When it comes to quick pickups of dog hair from clothes and furniture, Rozanski is partial to hand rollers from companies such as 3M.
-If you have wood flooring in your home, a Swiffer or similar type of broom might do just as well as a vacuum, but you will still need one to get in the nooks and crannies of your furniture.
+When it comes to quick pickups of dog hair from clothes and furniture, Rozanski is partial to dog hair rollers from companies such as 3M.
 Again, none of these actions will completely eliminate shed hair from your home, but they will help you combat it.

 Using Air Filters to Control Pet Hair in the Home